 Regular boilers in essence work in much the same way as system boilers, but can be vented (one cold water tank) or unvented (two cold water tanks).

-Are they efficient?
+Are gas boilers efficient?

-We recommend replacing your boiler every 12 years or so; this is to compensate for both the loss of efficiency and the lack of available spare parts for repair.
-If your boiler is pre-2002 the chances are that it is a non-condensing model, which are up to 80% efficient with new condensing models reaching into the 90s%.
+We recommend replacing your boiler every 12 years or so: this is to compensate for both the loss of efficiency and the lack of available spare parts for repair.
+If your boiler is pre-2002 the chances are that it is a non-condensing model, which are up to 80% efficient, with new condensing models reaching into the 90s%.

-Gas boilers can be programmed to come on at specific times of the day, to ensure that you never pointlessly heat your home when no one is in.
-Also, to avoid overheating and under-heating your property, thermostats can be installed to make sure that the required temperature is reached and maintained.
+Gas boilers can be programmed to come on at specific times of the day, to ensure that you never heat your home pointlessly when no one is in.
+Also, to avoid overheating or under-heating your property, thermostats can be installed to make sure that the required temperature is reached and maintained.
 For larger properties with rooms that are often uninhabited, thermostatic radiator valves may be installed on each radiator to minimise wasted heat.